pfsense/docs/source/dns/blocking-dns-queries-to-external-resolvers.rst

 This procedure will allow the firewall to block DNS requests to servers that are off this network.
-This can force DNS requests from local clients to use the DNS Forwarder or Resolver on pfSense for resolution.
+This can force DNS requests from local clients to use the DNS Forwarder or Resolver on pfSense® for resolution.
 When combined with OpenDNS, this allows DNS-based content filtering to be enforced on the local network.